 We showed conclusively that drivers tended to travel at significantly slower speeds in the presence of features such as on-street parking and small building setbacks.
 Slower vehicle speeds provide pedestrians, cyclists and drivers more time to react, and when a crash does occur, the chance of it being life-threatening is greatly reduced.
 In short, on-street parking can help to create a safer environment.”
 (The University of Connecticut, “What Street Parking Can Do For Downtowns”)

 In terms of transportation policy, it seems eliminating peak hour restrictions is a relatively low cost, high-impact thing cities can do to make their urban streets more livable.
+It can also create a plethora of design options, including landscaped bumpouts, bike lanes, or road diets.
 As cities begin to prioritize local mobility and quality of life over maximizing automobile traffic capacity, cost effective policies can go a long way in attracting new business and residents while making our streets safer.